Iftikhar Hussain Ansari: Assassinations

 Ansari was thrice the target of unsuccessful assassination attempts.
 In June 2000, Ansari barely escaped the explosion of a landmine while addressing a religious congregation at Gund Khwaja Qasim.
 The blast killed twelve of his followers.
 On 1 September 2000, Ansari was injured by an IED explosion that killed two policemen and a driver.
-Police suspected the Hizbul Mujahideen.
+Police suspected the Hizbul Momineen, a terrorist organisation led by Mohammad Abbas Ansari and Ghulam Rasool Noori.